fssa-batch3/aravindth.kannan__web_project/README.md

    *Steps:
           a.
 Navigate to the registration page.
           b.
 Enter the required information such as name,email,password and phone number.
           c.
 Click the "Register" button.
+          d.
+Click the "Edit" button.
+          e.
+You can edit your profile.
+          f.
+Click the "delete" button.
+          g.
+You can delete your profile.
    *Expected Result:
           1.The user is redirected to the login page.